 - 1. Changes to local weather patterns leading to more frequent peak storm events; - 2.
 Rising Puget Sound water levels which could influence Chambers Creek Dam at high tides and eventually lead to overtopping; - 3.
-Areas with steep slopes, such as Chambers Creek Canyon, with heavy rainfall events, could lead to increased landslides. - Increased flood risk in the Clover Creek watershed; rising flood waters could impact I-5 between Highway 512 and Bridgeport Way; - Additional pollutant loading from peak storm events and higher summer temperatures are likely to make existing water quality issues in the City's numerous lakes and streams worse (expect depleted oxygen levels and more algae bloom events); and - 6.
-Potential for fires in Fort Steilacoom Park, the open space areas behind Western State Hospital, JBLM lands adjacent to the city limits, and vacant lands within the I-5 and Highway 512 Corridors.
-Loss of vegetation and impacts to air quality are at risk.
+Areas with steep slopes, such as Chambers Creek Canyon, with heavy rainfall events, could lead to increased landslides.

+- 4. Increased flood risk in the Clover Creek watershed; rising flood waters could impact I-5 between Highway 512 and Bridgeport Way; - 5.
+Additional pollutant loading from peak storm events and higher summer temperatures are likely to make existing water quality issues in the City's numerous lakes and streams worse (expect depleted oxygen levels and more algae bloom events); and - Steilacoom Park, the open to air quality are at risk.

-Figure 5 (LANDSAT)
+Figure 5